Your guide to smart meters

 Rest assured, smart meters operate on a secure system, ensuring data is only visible to the energy supplier and authorised parties where consumer consent is given.

-If you have other concerns about smart meters, take a look at Smart Energy GB’s mythbusting smart meter problems article for more information.
+If you have further questions about smart meters, visit Smart Energy GB website for more information.

 Please note: Eligibility of smart meters and accessible in-home displays may vary.
 Consumer action is required to obtain cost savings and budgeting benefits of smart meters.